-It is important to note that since 2001 (See Table 7) the number of people employed has increased and the number of unemployed residents has marginally decreased.
-Therefore it is important to note that the material conditions of the people of MLM have been undergoing a steady movement for the better.
+It is important to note that since 2001 (See Table 3), the number of people employed has increased and the number of unemployed residents has marginally decreased.
+Therefore, the material conditions of the people of MLM have been undergoing a steady movement for the better.